Entering the United Kingdom’s coffee market

 You must follow the European Union legal requirements applicable to coffee.
 These rules mainly deal with food safety, where traceability and hygiene are the most important themes.
 Special attention should be given to specific sources of contamination, namely:

 - Pesticides (maximum residue levels (MRLs) for each pesticide are still regulated in the UK under EU Regulation (EC) No 396/2005; for an overview of all MRLs consult the UK pesticide database)

 - Mycotoxins/mould, particularly Ochratoxin A (OTA) – although no maximum OTA limits have been set for green coffee, green coffees/sources with high OTA levels may be characterised as ‘high risk’;

 - Salmonella (although coffee is considered low-risk).

-Green coffee is graded and classified for quality before export.
+Green coffee is first graded and classified for quality before export.
 There is no universal grading and classification system for coffee.
 The Specialty Coffee Association’s standards for green coffee grading are often used as a point of reference.
 However, most producing countries have and use their own grading systems.

-According to the International Trade Centre, grading is usually based on the following criteria:
+Grading and classification is usually based on the following criteria: